 Homeschooling: Answering Your Questions (Part Two)

-Even though homeschooling is a widely accepted educational alternative, people still have lots of questions–especially those who are considering taking the leap.
+Even though homeschooling is a widely accepted educational alternative, many people still have lots of questions — especially those considering taking the leap.
 In an earlier post about homeschooling, I answered some frequently asked questions.
-This post is part two of answering questions I often receive about homeschooling.
+This post is part two of my answers to questions I often receive about homeschooling.

 How rapidly is home education growing?
 Almost 2 million students were homeschooled in the United States during 2002-2003.* The growth rate is 7% to 15% per year, according to Dr. Brian Ray, president of the National Home Education Research Institute (Worldwide Guide to Homeschooling).